codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 ---

-Drag-and-drop promotion covered in the previous quick start, is ideal for on-demand promotion to a single environment.
+[Drag-and-drop promotion]({{site.baseurl}}/docs/gitops-quick-start/promotions/drag-and-drop/) covered in the previous quick start, is ideal for on-demand promotion to a single environment.
 Sequential promotion flows provide a structured way to manage changes across multiple environments, reducing deployment risks.

 This quick start demonstrates creating a promotion flow with three environments (`dev`, `qa`, `prod`), triggering the flow, and monitoring its progression in the Releases view.

 ## Before you begin

-For this quicks start, ensure that you have:
+For thi quicks start, ensure that you have:

 * Three environments
   For multi-environment promotions, you need at least three environments.
   Here we use `dev`, `qa`, and `prod`.

 * Applications in environments
   Each environment must have an application for the product, such as `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod`.

-* Consistent repo structure for applications Applications must have a consistent repo structure for resources.
+* Consistent repo structure for applications
+  The repo structure with the resources must be consistent across all the three applications. <!--- add a link to the repo? -->

 ## Create Promotion Flow for multi-environment promotions

-Codefresh simplifies creating multi-environment through Promotion Flows.
+Codefresh simplifies creating multi-environment promotion sequences through Promotion Flows.
-You can use the Flow Builder in either Chart or YAML modes, depending on your preference to create a Promotion Flow.
+You can use the Flow Builder in either Chart or YAML modes depending on your preference, to create a Promotion Flow.

 >**NOTE**
 You need to be an account administrator to create Promotion Flows.